How Artificial Intelligence Can Improve Data Security

 The Global State of Information Security

 AT&T CEO Thaddeus Arroyo also provided valuable insights at the OpenWorld conference.
 He recommends that businesses should leverage the Cloud and AI to engage with their consumers.
-This will not only enable better customer experiences, but it will also increase data security.
+This will not only enable better customer experiences but will also increase data security.

 As business operations become increasingly digitized, companies must embrace data security best practices or risk losing their valuable data — and customers.